Chart Color Schemes

 Employment conditions in West Beach rank among the top 10% of areas assessed nationally

 West Beach has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 1.4%, lower than Greater Adelaide's 3.9%.
+Its unemployment rate is 1.4%, having grown by 4.4% over the past year.
+As of September 2025, there are 3,080 residents employed, with an unemployment rate of 2.5%, lower than Greater Adelaide's 3.9%.

-Health care & social assistance, education & training, and construction are leading employment industries among residents.
 However, health care & social assistance employs only 16.3% of local workers compared to Greater Adelaide's 17.7%.
-The area appears to offer limited local employment opportunities based on Census data comparison between working population and resident population.
-In the 12-month period ending September 2025, employment increased by 4.4% while labour force grew by 4.1%, reducing the unemployment rate by 0.3 percentage points.
-By contrast, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, and a reduction in unemployment by 0.1 percentage points.
-State-level data up to 25-Nov-25 shows South Australian employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally, but growth rates vary significantly between industry sectors.
-Applying these projections to West Beach's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years.
+The predominantly residential area appears to offer limited local employment opportunities.
+Over the past year, employment increased by 4.4%, while labour force grew by 4.1%, reducing unemployment by 0.3 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 3.0% and labour force growth of 2.9%, with a reduction in unemployment by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within West Beach.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these industry-specific projections to West Beach's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment